Skip to content

 BPCL, HPCL to IOC: OMC stocks fall up to 3% on sharp rebound in crude oil prices

-Buzz line4 hours ago04 mins
+Buzz line2 months ago04 mins

 OMC stocks under pressure: Shares of oil marketing companies (OMCs) fell up to 3% on Thursday, February 19.